 India’s COVID crisis is rapidly worsening as the positive cases and death count continue to rise.
 One year since the virus went global, India is, after America, the only other country to hit the 20 million mark for confirmed cases.
 (25 million at time of editing).
 India confirmed about 300 000 cases a day (at the time of writing), for 12 days straight.
 The country is facing a severe shortage in its supply of vaccines, oxygen, testing kits, and COVID treatment drugs.

 The densely populated country is in dire need of resources, with overwhelmed hospitals having to turn away patients due to the lack of sufficient beds.
 People have taken to social media to fundraise and spread verified leads about COVID resources for those in urgent need of them.
 Images of body bags and funeral pyres en masse clearly indicate the turmoil the country is in.

-The overpopulated country is in dire need of resources, lacking sufficient beds, pleas for help by overwhelmed hospitals and lack of oxygen to support patients, images of body bags and funeral pyres indicate the turmoil the country is now faced with.
-Experts believe the COVID-19 numbers are likely a massive undercount, considering factors like lack of resources to test all the patients, The World Health Organization says countries should be doing 10 to 30 tests per confirmed case.
-India is doing about five tests for every confirmed case, according to Our World in Data, making it much harder to get an accurate number for confirmed cases.
+Despite the alarmingly high numbers, experts believe that India’s COVID-19 numbers are likely a massive undercount, considering factors such as lack of testing and subsequent underreporting.
+According to the World Health Organization, countries should be doing 10 to 30 tests per confirmed case.
+India is doing about five tests for every confirmed case, according to Our World in Data, making it much harder to get an accurate number.
 Matching up to the daily number of deaths, the confirmed cases do not add up.

 Please view below related article: